 - Parents of children turning five on or before December 31 are not obligated to enroll their son or daughter in Primary if they believe their child is not ready to begin formal education.
 Parents can choose to wait an additional year.

 How can I register my child for school?

 - You can register your child at the local school they will attend, or at your regional or district Regional Centre for Education office.

-- Visit the Schools & Boards page for school and board contact information.
+- Visit the Schools & Regional Centres for Education (RCE's) page for school and RCE contact information.

 When are schools open?

 - The school year consist of 195 school days.

 - The school year begins no earlier than September 1st and ends no later than June 30th.